revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-The URL module in Node.js provides various utilities for URL resolution and parsing.
-It is a built-in module that helps split up the web address into a readable format.
+The URL module in Node.js provides various utilities for URL resolution and parsing.It is a built-in module that helps split up the web address into a readable format.

 ```js
 const url = require('url');